mfinley333/tfsapiGetItems/README.md

-# tfsapiGetItems
+# TFS OnPrem API - GetItems
-Using REST API to get TFS source control items
+Using REST API to get TFS source control items, search the contents and create log file for items matching the path.